-Condition: Myelomeningocele (MM) is a type birth defect where the spine does not close all the way before birth.
+Condition: Myelomeningocele (MM) is a type birth defect where the spine does not close all the way before birth, causing parts inside the spinal column to bulge out of the body.
 It is the most severe type of spina bifida.

 Background: Only about two of every 10,000 newborns have MM.
 Tests done during pregnancy can diagnose it before birth.

 Risk Factors: Not having enough of a vitamin called folic acid can lead to MM.
 Obesity, diabetes, hyperthermia, and some medications also increase the risk.
 If one baby in a family has been born with MM, later babies are at higher risk.